Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines: Introduction

-Let us return back to the $\mathcal{NP}$ versus ${\rm co}\mathcal{NP}$ problem for this moment.
-As a matter of fact, the so-called $\mathcal{NP}$ versus ${\rm co}\mathcal{NP}$ problem is the central problem in {\em proof complexity}; see e.g., the excellent survey \cite{Kra19}.
-It formalizes the question of whether or not there are efficient ways to prove the negative cases in our and in many other similar examples.
-Moreover, the ultimate goal of {\em proof complexity} is to show that there is no universal propositional proof system allowing for efficient proofs of all tautologies, which is equivalent to showing that the computational complexity class $\mathcal{NP}$ is not closed under the complement; see e.g., \cite{Kra19}.
+The $\mathcal{NP}$ versus ${\rm co}\mathcal{NP}$ problem is central to proof complexity \cite{Kra19}.
+It formalizes the question of whether or not there are efficient ways to prove the negative cases in ours and in many other similar examples.
+The ultimate goal of {\em proof complexity} is to show that no universal propositional proof system allows efficient proofs of all tautologies, which is equivalent to showing that $\mathcal{NP}$ is not closed under the complement; see e.g., \cite{Kra19}.

-Particularly, in 1974, Cook and Reckhow showed in \cite{CR74} that there exists a super proof system if and only if $\mathcal{NP}$ is closed under complement; that is, if and only if $\mathcal{NP}={\rm co}\mathcal{NP}$.
-It is, of course, open whether any superproof system exists.
-The above result has led to what is sometimes called ``Cook's program" for proving $\mathcal{NP}\ne {\rm co}\mathcal{NP}$: prove superpolynomial lower bounds for proof lengths in stronger and stronger proposition proof systems until they are established for all abstract proof systems.
-Cook's program, which also can be seen as a program to prove $\mathcal{P}\ne\mathcal{NP}$, is an attractive and plausible approach; unfortunately, it has turned out to be quite hard to establish superpolynomial lower bounds on common proof systems; see e.g., the excellent survey on proof complexity \cite{Bus12}.
+In 1974, Cook and Reckhow \cite{CR74} showed that there exists a super proof system if and only if $\mathcal{NP}$ is closed under complement; that is, if and only if $\mathcal{NP}={\rm co}\mathcal{NP}$.
+This result gave rise to ``Cook's program" for proving $\mathcal{NP}\ne {\rm co}\mathcal{NP}$ (which can also be viewed as a program for proving $\mathcal{P}\ne\mathcal{NP}$): establish superpolynomial lower bounds for proof lengths in stronger and stronger proposition proof systems until they hold for all abstract proof systems.
+Although attractive in principle, this approach has proven extremely difficult in practice \cite{Bus12}.
+0.3 cm